-Every year about 8 million metric tons of plastic is dumped into our oceans.
+Every year about 10 million tons of plastic is dumped into our oceans.
 That's as much as a truckload of plastic waste every minute.

 Everything from plastic bottles and bags to microbeads end up in our oceans.
 This creates a swamp of large and small plastic pieces that is mistaken for food by marine animals.

 Plastic waste chokes and entangles turtles and seabirds.
 Tiny pieces of plastic are clogging the stomachs of marine creatures and fish.
 Scientists have found that we are already eating seafood that is contaminated with plastic.

 We can help put an end to plastic pollution by choosing not to use single use plastic items, such as plastic bags and straws.
 Single use plastic items are one of the biggest contributors to ocean pollution.

 According to Plastic Oceans: